RoryHemmings/Terraria/README.md

 # Terraria
-# this is simple Terraria like game
+Thisis a simple Terraria like game